Aggregate accidents by ward

 The color of each collision corresponds to the type of route on which the collision occurred.
 However, some collisions occurred at the intersection of two different types of routes.
 You'll change the symbol for these collisions.

 - On the map card, click the Route type arrow.
-In the Layer options pane, click the Options tab.
+In the Layer options pane, click the Symbology tab.

 - For Symbol type, choose Pies.